 Medical errors are the third leading cause of death in the United States.
 One of the main types of medical errors is wrong diagnosis or misdiagnosis.
 Oftentimes, misdiagnosing a disease or condition could lead to unnecessary surgery.
 Going through surgery is an involved process and can be stressful, painful, traumatic, and emotionally draining for many.
 To unnecessarily put someone through this process that can also be financially stressful and usually leads to a medical malpractice lawsuit.

-If you have been the victim of medical negligence where misdiagnosis or wrongful diagnosis led to unnecessary surgery and other complications, it is important that you contact an experienced West Virginia medical malpractice attorney who will fight hard to protect your rights and help you secure the compensation you need and rightfully deserve.
+If you have been the victim of medical negligence where misdiagnosis or wrongful diagnosis led to unnecessary surgery and other complications, it is important that you contact an experienced West Virginia medical malpractice attorney who will fight hard to protect your rights and help you secure compensation you need and rightfully deserve.

 Types of Unnecessary Surgery

-Any type of surgery could be the result of wrongful diagnosis.
+Any type of surgery could be the result of a wrongful diagnosis.
 However, there are certain types of surgeries that are more often performed by medical professionals that turn out to be unnecessary or unwarranted.
 Here are a few examples.

 C-sections: Cesarean delivery (C-section) is a surgical procedure used to deliver a baby through incisions in the abdomen and uterus.
-A C-section might be planned ahead of time if you develop pregnancy complications or you’ve had a previous C-section and aren’t considering a vaginal birth after cesarean (VBAC).
+A C-section might be planned ahead of time if you develop pregnancy complications or you’ve had a previous C-section and aren’t considering vaginal birth after cesarean (VBAC).
 Often, however, the need for a first-time C-section doesn’t become obvious until labor is underway.

 C-sections are often necessary because the mother’s life or the infant’s life is in danger.
 However, there are some times when medical professionals wrongfully evaluate or diagnose the situation leading to an unnecessary C-section.
 Some C-sections when not done properly can increase the risk of permanent injury to the mother and child.
-Recovery also takes longer for the mother after a C-section compared to a vaginal birth.
+Recovery also takes longer for the mother after a C-section compared to vaginal birth.

 Spinal Fusion: This type of surgery essentially fuses small bones in the spinal column in order to stop back pain.
 Some clinical trials have shown that spinal fusion does not necessarily lead to better patient outcomes.
 Unnecessary surgery is defined as any surgical intervention that is either not needed, not indicated, or not in the patient’s best interest when weighed against other available options, including conservative measures.

 Arthroscopic knee surgery: These knee surgeries are extremely common with hundreds of thousands of procedures performed in the United States each year.
-However, a recently published trial showed that there was no benefit with these surgeries after a one-year follow-up.
+However, a recently published trial showed that there was no benefit from these surgeries after a one-year follow-up.
 There is also a high risk of complications after these types of surgeries.

 Hysterectomy: While the hysterectomy (removal of the uterus) is the second most commonly performed surgery among women after a C-section, studies show that one in three women will undergo the procedure by the age of 60.
 A new study also shows that one in five women in the United States may not need to undergo a hysterectomy.